ikenfin/vite-plugin-sentry/README.md

 ```

 ## Usage
 To correctly work with Sentry, you need to add a release id to your project.
-You can do it with one of the following commands:
+You can do it with one of the following methods:

 ### Import the virtual module
 You can import the virtual module into your app entry point to inject the release id to global.